SandraReal18/CovidMap/README.md

  <link rel="stylesheet" type="text/css" href="./style.css" />
 ```
 -  We have removed the constants _maxAffected_ and _affectedRadiusScale_ from the code since we were not going to use them. (_index.ts_)
-- We have created a helper function _calculateBasedOnAffectedCases_.
-Which calculates the maximum number of cases affected by covid and then scaling the data by making a rule of three. (_index.ts_)
+- We have created two helper function _calculateBasedOnAffectedCases_ and  _calcalculateRadiusBasedOnAffectedCases_.
+Where the maximum affected is calculated, a radius scale is created for the radius of each circumference of the community according to the number of cases in the most affected community, which depends on the number of affected. (_index.ts_)
 ```typescript
     const calculateBasedOnAffectedCases = (comunidad: string, data: any[]) => {
   const entry = data.find((item) => item.name === comunidad);